DerickEddington/dotfiles/README.md

 - Substantial Emacs configuration, and a little configuration for other apps.
   (Not managed by Home Manager.)

+- GDB commands for generating LLVM (Clang, Rust, etc.) code-coverage reports multiple times before a process exits, which is useful to see the current coverage of a program before something else happens to it, and which is useful when injecting function calls (and other alterations) via GDB to conduct spontaneous tests and iteratively exploring the coverage effects.

 - Custom Bash prompt.

 - Enables both: sharing changes between multiple users (via the `main` branch),